 If you are a part-time student it is generally preferable to conduct a project within your own organisation, both in terms of obtaining as much support as possible and to prove the value of the investment of time and money!
 Full-time students sponsored by their employer may also wish to consider an employment based project.
-Students on programmes with a placement may undertake a project for their previous employer as long as the project is not based on work done during the placement.

-Where possible the School would recommend that you find a suitable Industry Sponsor for an employment-based project.
-The essential characteristics of the industrial sponsor include patience, experience, and determination.
+Where possible the School would recommend that you find a suitable Industry Sponsor for an employment-based project..
+The essential characteristics of the industrial sponsor include patience, experience and determination.
 Your industrial sponsor may be able to help you get access to necessary parts of the organisation, when your own efforts fail.
 He or she can offer support, in terms of providing influence and guidance to help your awareness of the broader business environment, as it relates to your study.

 The Industry Sponsor and the University will each be viewing your choice from a different perspective; the Industry Sponsor is interested in the value of the outcome of your project to the organisation, and the academic staff are concerned with demonstrating that you have fulfilled the academic requirements.
 Hence, you must satisfy two masters.
-In some cases, your choice may be restricted by your employer who may recommend a topic concerned with your work.
+In some cases your choice may be restricted by your employer who may recommend a topic concerned with your work.
 This may be a continuation of an ongoing project, but if it meets the both industrial and academic criteria it will be acceptable.